Siege of Château Gaillard: Preparations

-The siege
+Siege

-The outer bailey falls
+Outer bailey falls

 In order to get to the bailey, it was necessary to either breach the walls or open a gate.
 The latter was not likely, though it was possible to eventually batter through one.
 Philip's assault came from several directions.
 While siege engines and archers caused casualties on the walls, other engines and archers caused casualties among the defenders on the walls themselves, covered by belfries with a thick sloping roof to protect the men working inside.
 Miners worked to undermine the walls.

 There were many dangers, ranging from early collapse of the tunnel to counter-mining by the enemy, which would result in a desperate close-quarters battle for possession of the tunnels.
 Philip's assault on the outer bailey also included the most basic of castle assault techniques: escalade.
 Foot soldiers ran up to the walls with ladders, and began to climb them.
 Unfortunately, the ladders were too short.
 Men were under attack by the wall guards, unable to move due to the person behind them.

 Some of the attackers were able to create footholds in the stonework, and some of them gained the wall.
 There was bitter hand-to-hand fighting.
 More men came up the walls.
 As more Frenchmen gained the outer bailey, it became obvious it could not be held.
 Those of the defenders who could flee back to the inner bailey prepared themselves for a new assault.

-The inner bailey falls
+Inner bailey falls

 The cost in time and lives to gain the outer bailey had been high, but Philip was prepared for this.
 He decided to attack the last position; the second bailey.
 Philip's men climbed up a garderobe (toilet chute) and entered the chapel above.
 They then let their fellow soldiers into the central bailey, which was captured.
 The inner bailey was surrounded by a moat, crossed by a natural rock bridge.
 Using the bridge as cover, the French took the inner bailey.
 The forces of King John surrendered on March 6, 1204.